vrandall66/front-end-submissions-public/1803/mod-3/personal-projects/dsdunn/checkin2.md

 effectively leveraging the maps apis and the Higher Order components, using best practices in architecture

 ## Deliverables for next checkin:

+[] Venue cards should display instead of just text
+[] Add markers to map